Syllabus

 C+ | 77–79% | F | < 60% |

-The Colombian painter Fernando Botero died recently.
-Once you have read this syllabus and the assignments page, look through some of his work, and then draw a quick sketch of a Botero painting of your choice on scratch paper.
+Once you have read this syllabus and the Assignments page, pick a Latin American leader (historical or current), and draw a quick sketch of them on scratch paper (include your name).
 Bring it to me in class.
 I’ll round your final grade up to the nearest whole number; you’ve got until the end of week 2 of class.

 Credits